The Why Why Family

-The Why Why Family (Les Kikekoi, also known as Saban's The Why Why Family) is an animated children's television series, which originally aired in 1996, produced by Saban International Paris and Saban Entertainment.
-The show was broadcast internationally on Fox Kids.
+The Why Why Family (Les Kikekoi, also known as Saban's The Why Why Family) is an animated children's television series, which originally aired from late 1996 to 1997.
+It was produced by Saban International Paris and Saban Entertainment.
+The show was broadcast internationally on Fox Kids (starting with Fox Kids Netherlands and Fox Kids UK feeds later expanded airs on other feeds), while in the United States it was syndicated as part of the company's "The Saban Network for Kids!" strand.
 Character designs and comedy elements emulate vintage cartoons.

-In the United States, the series aired as part of a syndicated strand of Saban programmes called the "Saban Kids Network".
-With the series airing on the strand to the guidelines of the Federal Communications Commission, it marked Saban's first entry into the educational television market.
-However, the series was cancelled by Saban on December 2, 1996, due to low ratings.

-Ownership of the series passed to Disney in 2001 when Disney acquired Fox Kids Worldwide, which also includes Saban Entertainment.
-The series is not available on Disney+.